Triangle processes on graphs with given degree sequence: Introduction

 such that $(X_i,X_{i+1})$ is a \ds\ for $i=0,\ldots, \kappa -1$.
 The sequence $\sigma_{GH}$ is called a \emph{simulation path} for $(G,H)$ of length $\kappa$.
 Rather than simply prove existence of such a path, we will specify one uniquely for each possible switch $(G,H)$, and show that all our simulation paths have length at most 5.
 We will do this for degree sequences with minimum degree at least~3, proving the following.

-\begin{thm} Let $\dsq$ be a graphical degree sequence with $d_1\geq d_2 \cdots \geq d_n\geq 3$ and let $\lambda\geq 1$ be a constant.
-Then the \ds\ chain with parameter~$\lambda$ is irreducible on $\Gnd$. \end{thm} Note that this is not true in general if $d_n<3$, see~\cite{CDG21}.
+\begin{thm} Let $\dsq$ be a graphical degree sequence with $d_1\geq d_2 \cdots \geq d_n\geq 3$ and let $\lambda > 0$ be a constant.
+Then the modified Metropolis \ds\ chain with parameter~$\lambda$ is irreducible on $\Gnd$. \end{thm} Note that this is not true in general if $d_n<3$, see~\cite{CDG21}.
 The above result can be viewed as a \emph{reconfiguration} result on $\Gnd$, generalising that given in~\cite{CDG21}.
 Reconfiguration problems have been a topic of much recent interest in graph theory.
 See Nishimura~\cite{nishimura} for an introduction.
+Since Theorem~\ref{thm:irreducible} depends only on the set of transitions of the Markov chain, and not their probabilities, the value of $\lambda$ is immaterial as long as it is positive.

-Our second result gives a condition under which we can deduce rapid mixing of the modified \ds\ chain with parameter~$\lambda$ from rapid mixing of the switch chain.
+Our third main result gives a condition under which we can deduce rapid mixing of the modified \ds\ chain with parameter~$\lambda$ from rapid mixing of the switch chain.
+Recall the definition of $\mu=\mu(\dsq)$ from (\ref{eq:mu-def}).

 \begin{thm} Let $\mathcal{D}$ be a family of graphical degree sequences such that for all $\dsq\in\mathcal{D}$ of length~$n$ we have $d_1\geq d_2 \geq \cdots \geq d_n\geq 3$.
 Let $\lambda=\lambda(n)\geq 1$ be a function of $n$.
 Suppose that there exists an $\alpha\in(0,1)$ such that $\lambda\mu(\dsq)\leq \log^\alpha n$ for every $\dsq\in\mathcal{D}$ of length $n$ and all large enough $n$.
 If the switch chain is rapidly mixing on $\Gnd$ for all $\dsq\in\mathcal{D}$ then the same is true for the modified \ds\ chain with parameter~$\lambda$. \end{thm}